SamiPerttu/funutd/README.md

 Textures can describe themself, that is, print the code that generates them.
 This is done using the `get_code` method.
 Obtained codes can be copied and pasted around and subjected to further scrutiny.

+### Tiling Modes

+Tiling modes - whether the texture loops seamlessly for each dimension - are implemented via a hasher parameter.

+Currently implemented tiling modes are:

+- `tile_none()` - none of the axes tile.
+- `tile_all()` - space is filled with copies of the unit cube and texture frequencies are rounded to the nearest whole number.
+- `tile_xy()` - for each fixed `z`, the `xy` plane is filled with copies of the unit square, while moving in the `z` dimension produces infinite variation.

+To tile a different shape than the unit cube or square:

+- `tile_all_in(x, y, z)` - space is filled with copies of `(x, y, z)` sized boxes.
+Texture frequencies are still rounded to the nearest whole number.
+- `tile_xy_in(x, y)` - space is filled with copies of `(x, y)` sized rectangles.

 ## Future